VIVA Plus

 VIVA Plus was a German music television channel that went on air on 7 January 2002 at 13:00 based in Cologne, Germany.
 It was the successor to VIVA Zwei and was initially managed by VIVA Media AG and later by Viacom, based in Berlin, Germany.
-On 14 January 2007, the channel was discontinued and got replaced by Comedy Central Deutschland, which began broadcasting the following day.
+On 14 January 2007, the channel was discontinued and replaced by Comedy Central Deutschland, which began broadcasting the following day.